 Got little bugs buzzing around your kitchen?
-Congratulations, you may have fruit flies!
-Don’t fret.
-These annoying pests are pretty common but luckily, it doesn’t take a lot of money, supplies, or effort to get rid of them.
+Congrats, you may have fruit flies!
+Don’t fret – these annoying pests are pretty common.
+And luckily, it doesn’t take a lot of money, supplies, or effort to get rid of them.
 In fact, you can probably find everything you need in your cabinets!
-We recently had a fruit fly problem in our home (the first time in over four years here – we have no idea what brought them in).
-So I seized the opportunity to test 7 different methods of eliminating them.
-Yes, there were copious notes taken and even a spreadsheet.
-So today I’m sharing the best fruit fly traps and how to make them.
+We recently tested 7 different methods to get rid of them, so here are the best fruit fly traps and how to make them.

 Each homemade trap is easy to make and uses natural ingredients that we already had around the house.
 So let’s just call this extremely D.I.Y friendly and chemical free.
-You can also set the fruit flies free outside if you’d rather not let them perish.
-Humaine fruit fly trap options is the name of the game here.
 We’ll also share some tips for preventing a fruit fly infestation in the first place.

 What Are Fruit Flies?

-Fruit flies are small flying pests that are attracted to sweet fruits and some vegetables (just like their name suggests).
+Fruit flies are small flying pests that are attracted to sweet fruits and some vegetables.
 They’re also drawn to sugary or fermented beverages like beer, wine, or juice.
 You may spot them swarming around fruit bowls, garbage cans, and even kitchen drains.
-They’re about the size of a grain of rice and look like small, tan, or brownish houseflies with red eyes.
+They’re about the size of a grain of rice and look like small, tan houseflies with red eyes.
 They tend to show up in the summer or late fall when many fruits are in season.

-Your fruit fly problem may begin when a few bugs hitch a ride home on a piece of fruit.
-But females can lay hundreds of eggs in their short lives, hatching within as little as 12 hours.
-They can reach adulthood in just a few days, meaning a few pests can quickly turn into a swarm.
+Problems usually begin when fruit flies hitch a ride home on a piece of storebought fruit.
+Females can lay hundreds of eggs in their short lives, each hatching within as little as 12 hours.
+Since they reach adulthood in just a few days, a few pests can quickly turn into a swarm.
 That’s why it’s important to get rid of fruit flies as quickly as possible.

 Fruit Flies Vs. Fungus Gnats Vs. Drain Flies

-Fruit flies are easy to confuse with other common household pets, especially fungus gnats and drain flies.
-All are small flying insects but correctly identifying them will ensure you pick the right way to get rid of them.
-We’ve found the easiest way to distinguish them is by where you spot them and what larger insect they resemble.
+Fruit flies are easily confused with other common household pests, especially fungus gnats and drain flies.
+Correctly identifying your bugs will ensure you pick the right way to get rid of them.
+The easiest way to distinguish them is by where you spot them and what larger insect they resemble.

 - Fruit flies look like small flies.
 They’re found near fruit bowls, trash, or other smelly food sources.